Missed Fracture Compensation Claims Guide

 If you are seeing your GP about an injury, then you have the right to see a competent doctor who can deal with your case.
 If your GP refers you to someone for a second opinion, you are not allowed to insist on a particular person.
 But, you could ask not to be referred to someone that you don’t wish to see.
 If your GP isn’t sure about what your diagnosis is and does not refer you to someone else who could help, and your condition worsens, then it could be found that they are negligent.

 If you are visiting accident and emergency because of a potential fracture, you also have rights:

 - You should have an immediate assessment

-- You should be examined and treated, discharged or admitted within 4 hours
+- Then you should be examined and treated, discharged or admitted within 4 hours

 - Your treatment should meet government standards of care

-If you have had a missed fracture, this could render your medical provider negligent, whether they have x rayed incorrectly, or missed a clear sign on an Xray, or failed to x-ray at all.
-Should you have suffered in this manner, then why not get in contact with us here at Legal Expert, where we could provide you with the assistance you need to make a missed broken bone compensation claim.
+If you have had a missed fracture, this could render your medical provider negligent, whether they have x rayed incorrectly, or missed a clear sign on an x-ray, or failed to x-ray at all.
+Should you have suffered in this manner and you want to file missed fracture claims, then why not get in contact with us here at Legal Expert, where we could provide you with the assistance you need to make a missed broken bone compensation claim.

 If you’ve incurred a cost directly because of the negligence you’ve faced in your missed fracture claim, you could speak to your personal injury lawyer to see if it would be possible to include it in your claim.

 Are you looking for how much of a missed fracture compensation amount you could be looking to receive?
 If so, the below alternative to a personal injury claims calculator could be useful.
 We have taken some information from the Judicial College Guidelines (JCG) to give you some potential compensation amounts for commonly missed fractures and commonly missed broken bones.